Shopian

-General
+Etymology

 The geologist Frederic Drew stated that Shopian derived its name from a distortion of word shah-payan, i.e. “royal stay”.
 However, the local people hold the view that Shopian was earlier named as “Shin-Van” meaning “snow forest”.

 Shopian is an ancient town of Kashmir and had importance due to it being situated on the ancient imperial route, commonly known as Mughal Road, which connects Lahore and Srinagar.
 Shopian was one out of six Wazarat Headquarters in Kashmir from 1872 to 1892 A.D.

+History

+The famous Battle of Shopian was fought in which Sikh forces defeated Afghan forces and captured Kashmir in 1819.

 Geography

 Shupiyan is located at 33.72°N 74.83°E. It has an average elevation of 2057 metres.
 It is 45 km from Srinagar.